Please drag & drop 3 more SECTION elements to below this section. If you enable sections 6 and 7, you must drag and drop 5 more SECTION elements.

 UUWF IN PERSONUnitarian Universalist Women's Fellowship (UUWF)

 Men’s Odyssey (a Men’s Friendship Group)An odyssey is a long wandering or voyage usually marked by many changes of fortune; an intellectual or spiritual quest.
-Open to any man in the community, Men’s Odyssey meets at 7 pm in the church library and on Zoom every first Tuesday of the month to discuss matters of mutual interest; on the third Tuesday at 7 pm the group meets at the ‘Alley’ for bowling.
+Open to any man in the community, Men’s Odyssey meets at 7 pm in the church library and on Zoom every first Tuesday of the month to discuss matters of mutual interest; on the third Tuesday at 7 pm the group chooses an activity which may or may not be at UU Santa Fe.
+Past activities have included bowling, poker, pool and bocce ball.
 In the fall there is a weekend retreat which participants have greatly enjoyed.
 The group considers service to UU Santa Fe to be an important part of its activities and has, for example, assisted at weddings and memorial services, as well as UU Santa Fe fundraisers.
 For more information please contact Rod Morgan or the office.

 Below are initiatives and information regarding our justice activities.